Cardinals feed babies fresh bugs in nest you could see if you knew where to look in Prospect Park.

 Keep reading Cardinal

-![]() Cardinals feed babies fresh bugs in nest you could see if you knew where to look in Prospect Park.
-Keep reading Cardinal ![]() Wood duck mother and duckling Something is going on with nests in Prospect Park this season.
+Cardinals feed babies fresh bugs in nest you could see if you knew where to look in Prospect Park.
+Keep reading Cardinal Something is going on with nests in Prospect Park this season.
 They’re everywhere.
 You can’t walk 50 feet in the park bumping into some adorable tableau of chirping baby birds.
 Half the trees in the park seem to be brimming with exhibitionist robin families.
 The big unusual nests this year are green herons and wood ducks (which are living somewhere near dog beach–but where they nested, I don’t know.)

 Green herons are nesting on the lullwater and near the less-fancy bridge by the boathouse.
-Green heron on nest by the boathouse.
-Babies are tucked under her wing.
-Green heron feeds her creepy-looking babies.

 Swans in the park, as if in defiance of a potential plan to wipe them out, are multiplying.
 They have two nests, one helpfully placed on an island by the ice rink to make for easy viewing.
-The father swan normally spends his days chasing off other waterfowl, but he came and sat on the eggs with his wife.
-Apparently he was alarmed by a mommy mallard and her ducklings nearby.
-Baby Swans

 I havent’ seen barn swallows build nests on the boathouse yet, just in the tunnels.
-Barn swallow nest

 These robins are so desperate for attention they build nests at eye level, sometimes Keep reading Nest Quest in Prospect Park ![]() Baby cardinals, so hard to find, have a weird red tint to their bodies.
 After years of looking I finally found a nest.
 The babies left before I thought they could make it.
 I’ll never know if they did.
 Keep reading The Elusive Cardinal Nest ![]() When you peel back the outer paper of a wasp nest, you find layers of hive, some dead larvae, some zombie wasps springing to life and not much honey.
 Also a faint odor.
 Keep reading What’s inside that wasp nest? ![]() Several pairs of green herons are building nests or raising young in what’s becoming a heron co-op near the Lullwater in Prospect Park.
 Keep reading Green heron co-op forming in Prospect Park ![]() Heroic green heron parents endured days of hipster music and foodies when their eggs were about to hatch.
 Now two chicks are learning to eat regurgitated fish and walk on branches of Brooklyn’s Prospect Park.
 Keep reading Green heron nest survived Googa Mooga ![]() Green herons annoyed off their nest by Googa Mooga, a celebration of hipster food, loud music and the selling out of public park land.
 Keep reading Googa Mooga drives off nesting green herons ![]() Brooklyn got its first two great horned owl babies in a century this spring.
 Maybe they stayed away because they were so scared of the songbirds.
 Keep reading Adolescent owl trying to look tough after getting spooked by a robin–how embarassing ![]() The Prospect Park owls have learned to fly, but are still hanging around near their nest with their parents.
 Keep reading Prospect Park owls fledged; Hawk parent nabs a pigeon |